 Dario: ATLAS has started discussions.
-We need to rework input numbers in computing model.
-There will be no reprocessing of 2007 data until 2008 data is available.
-The computing model was targeted at steady state but this is not steady state so it will affect 2007 requirements for resources.
+We need to rework input numbers in our computing model.
+There will be no reprocessing of 2007 data after 2008 data is available.
+The computing model was targeted at steady state but now that we have a machine start up scenario we can compute the 2007 requirements for resources.
 We thought we could do this during July - what is the timescale for the GDB presentation?
 John: The MoU says resources for April 2007.

-Dario: That is obviously now unrealistic.
-But October/November is feasible - we need to evaluate what is required.
+Dario: That is obviously now unnecessary.
+But we need to evaluate what is required.
 There are two key components 1.
 Storage - capacity is proportional to days of data taking.
 2. Throughput - the rate will be similar so little change for the Tier-0 requirements.
 Kors: Will you distribute data?
-Dario: As the CERN analysis facility may be reduced in size this would still be useful.
+Dario: No doubt.
+In addition, as the CERN analysis facility may be reduced in size this would still be useful.

 Jos: To be explicit, collisions will be provided concurrently for all 4 experiments.
-Then in

-2008, once at full rates, their will be reduced luminosity for LHCb as planned.
-The aim is to get to $10^{33}$ as soon as possible.
+Then in 2008, once at full rates, their will be reduced luminosity for LHCb as planned.
+The aim is to get to 10^{33} as soon as possible.
 There is no official decision on heavy ion running - this will be driven by physics arguments.
 The goal for a few fb-1 will bring LHC into the region it needs to be.
 By that time Fermilab will also have upgraded.
 Heavy ion should follow but this is a personal thought.
 At a guess this will probably be in early 2009.